-- (1) Meet and organize within 15 days after its members are appointed. - (2) Elect annually a Chairman, Vice Chairman and Secretary from its members. - (3) Adopt rules for the conduct of its business. - (4) Within the limits of the appropriations made therefor by the County Legislature or other governing body of the County, authorize the employment of such personnel as may be necessary to properly perform the functions and carry out the objectives of this section. - (5) Appoint the Clerk of the County Legislature as the Executive Secretary, who shall be the executive administrative officer and who shall perform the services as an additional duty of his position.
+- (1) Meet and organize within 15 days after its members are appointed. - (2) Elect annually a Chairman, Vice Chairman and Secretary from its members. - (3) Adopt rules for the conduct of its business. - (4) Within the limits of the appropriations made therefor by the County Legislature or other governing body of the County, authorize the employment of such personnel as may be necessary to properly perform the functions and carry out the objectives of this section. - (5) Appoint an Executive Secretary, who shall be the executive administrative officer and who shall perform the services as an additional duty of his position.